leob/express-mongo-rest-starter/README.md

 * the final solution, and the one I prefer, is to shift this problem to Mongoose - since Mongoose is an "ORM" it already has facilities to model relationships and make MongoDB behave a bit more like a "relational database".

-So, to summarize all of this: I'm planning to add more 'realistic' Mongoose models (with relationships between them) to the starter, and to show how to use Mongoose facilities to manage the relationships.
 The Mongoose features which make this possible are the following:

 * [Query Population](http://mongoosejs.com/docs/populate.html) - this facility lets Mongoose do the "client side joins" for you